IPS-LMU/emu-cloud/README.md

 ### Known Problems

-The emuDB-Manager backend tries to “discover” Keycloak at startup time.
+The websocket server tries to “discover” Keycloak at startup time.
 However, they both start at virtually the same time, so discovery will fail.
-Try restarting the manager backend when everything is running already (```(sudo) docker container restart emu-cloud_manager-api_1```).
+Try restarting the websocket server when everything is running already (```(sudo) docker container restart emucloud_websocket-protocol_1```).